waltercostamb/features_pipeline/README.md

                 #expand("{output_features}/isoelectric_point_files/{id}-iso_point.csv", id=genomeID_lst, output_features=output_features)
 ```

-- Save the modifications you made in file *Snakefile* and quit the editor
+- Save the modifications you made in file ```workflow/Snakefile``` and quit the editor

 # Usage

 After cloning the repository, do the following steps:

-- Create *config/files.txt* with the list of the input files provided in the repository with the command line below:
+- Create ```config/files.txt``` with the list of the input files provided in the repository with the command line below:

 ```
 ls -lh genomes/ | sed 's/  */\t/g' | cut -f9 | sed 's/\.fasta//g' | grep -v '^$' > config/files.txt
 ```

-To use the pipeline with the example files, you can submit a job to the slurm queue with the *scripts/snakemake.sbatch* script provided in the repository.
+To use the pipeline with the example files, you can submit a job to the slurm queue with the ```workflow/scripts/snakemake.sbatch``` script provided in the repository.

 If you are using the draco HPC, run the following command to submit the job to slurm: